-4. If you have to grade, then give grades for learning, not for performing e.g. for asking questions, representing ideas in different ways, explaining work to others, making connections.
+4. If you have to grade, then give grades for learning, not for performing eg for asking questions, representing ideas in different ways, explaining work to others, making connections.
 Assess the breadth of math, not just a small part of math - procedure execution.

 5. You may have to give grades to your administration but that doesn't mean you have to give them to the students.
 Grades communicate fixed messages about learning and are often counter-productive for students.

 Assessment for learning (A4L) teaching strategies have been shown to drastically increase student achievement, if they are used instead of summative tests and grades.
 It has been estimated that if teachers in England used A4L strategies the achievement of their students would increase so much the country would move, in international comparisons, from the middle of the pack to the top 5 (Black and Wiliam, 1998).

-At https://www.youcubed.org/ resource/assessment-grading/ we are sharing our favorite A4L strategies.
+At http://youcubed.org/teachers/ wp-content/uploads/2014/08/ Formative-Assessment-Strategies. pdf_we are sharing our favorite A4L strategies.

-Positive Norms to Encourage in Math Class
+Positive Norms to Encourage in Math Class By Jo Boaler